 Nuclear fusion stocks are a growing area of interest as scientific breakthroughs continue to boost the sector.
 Let’s take a look at how traders can get exposure to the trend.

-In December 2022, scientists at Lawrence Livermore National Laboratory managed to reproduce the power of the sun in a laboratory environment – and crucially, produced more energy than was used to create the reaction.
+Nuclear fusion stocks have come under the spotlight this year, largely through to a breakthrough in December 2022 where scientists at Lawrence Livermore National Laboratory managed to reproduce the power of the sun in a laboratory environment – and crucially, produced more energy than was used to create the reaction.

-Scientists have been attempting to harness the power of nuclear fusion since the 1960s, but until the breakthrough in December, it didn’t seem likely it would be able to be monetized efficiently.
-So now, it’s likely we’ll see nuclear fusion move into the foreground.
+Scientists have been attempting to harness the power of nuclear fusion since the 1960s, but until the breakthrough, it didn’t seem likely it would be able to be monetised efficiently.
+Now, nuclear fusion has come under renewed focus from investors.